 Day to day management of the charity is undertaken by our Partnership Manager.

-Our National Lottery Resilient Heritage project runs until March 2021 and will focus on a range of key outcomes for green spaces:
+Our National Lottery Resilient Heritage project ran until June 2021 and focused on a range of key outcomes for green spaces:

 - Collaborating with partners to share best practice, undertake research and develop case studies, resulting in better managed parks and the region’s heritage.